Copyright ©2012 mamasemptynest.wordpress.com

 So the recent rash of relentless twisters that ripped their way through the south brought those memories back to me today.
 Our oldest daughter lives in one of the states hardest hit by a tornado resulting in much destruction and the loss of human life.

-A twister touched down in her city about 10 miles from her.
+A twister touched down in her city a few miles from her.
 Hubby and I were relieved to get her text message last evening announcing she and her roommate were safe and sound in their apartment, without power and for a while no cell phone service, but safe!

 What a relief!
 But yet this morning, I still felt the edge of anxiety and concern over her well-being and again was reassured when I spoke with her by phone at her place of work.